bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`**

 This checks that no oneof is deleted from a message.
-Various languages generate types for oneofs, which will no longer be present if deleted.
+Various languages generate types for oneofs, which should no longer be present if deleted.

 ### `FILE_SAME_SYNTAX`